Sluthsaber95/react-learning-pk/src/docs/Learning-List.md

 - [TestRender](https://reactjs.org/docs/test-renderer.html)
   - Don't see any additional advantages of using it over Enzyme. to keep the testing simple, I will only included whenever necessary, e.g. testing styled-components
 - JS Env Requirements - are self explanatory

+Why Not?
+- Error Handling - isn't often used, I will start to write tests, when error handling is required
+  - componentDidCatch()

+Why Not?
+- Additional Inclusive API - the testing of props and state can be seen in other tests, that I feel tht isn't really a need
+  - setState()
+  - forceUpdate() - react recommends I do not use this, as it forces the component to re-render.
+When not used correctly, it deoptimises the application
+- Class Properties - both these are self explanatory and are derived from props
+  - defaultProps - requires an import so it's exclusive
+  - displayName
+- Instance Properties - self explanatory
+  - props
+  - state

 ### JS
 #### ECMAScript 2017